jerysun/Azure_Cloud_Routines/README.md

 - It shows how to connect to the Azure SQL Database, insert data, asynchronous operation, etc.
 - It also displays how to adopt the best practice of software engineering to do the architecture of a project, and how to use the design patterns such as Bridge, DI(Dependency Injection), etc.
 - It reveals you Azure SQL Database's power of automatic scaling, high availability as well as the data security by creating the firewall whitelist.

+## III.
+Project ABlobStorage

+### Azure Blob Storage

+Azure Blob Storage helps you create data lakes for your analytics needs, and provides storage to build powerful cloud-native and mobile apps.
+Optimize costs with tiered storage for your long-term data, and flexibly scale up for high-performance computing and machine learning workloads.

+### Project Description

+To run this app you must create your Azure Storage Account on https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your storage resource on Microsoft Azure cloud.

+Note:
+- If you create your own Azure Storage Account, then please replace the placeholder with your own connection string in appsettings.json file.
+- This project assumes you have created a blob container "aexample"

+Points:
+- It's a full-fledged Web Api project targeted at Azure Blob Storage based on ASP.NET Core 3.1
+- It shows how to access the containers of Azure Blob Storage as well as how to manipulate the files stored there.
+- It also displays how to adopt the best practice of software engineering to do the architecture of a project, and how to use the design patterns such as Service-Repository, DI(Dependency Injection), etc.

 Please feel free to ask me if you have any questions.